 NOTE: Entries in this Table of Contents which list (with Temp/Speed only) require the purchase of separate accessories.
-Visit our Web site at humminbird.com to order these accessories online or contact our Customer Resource Center at 1-800-633-1468.
+You can visit our Web site at humminbird.com to order these accessories online or contact our Customer Resource Center at 1-800-633-1468.